bluerail/docdata/README.md

 | bank_id | String | No |
 | prefered_payment_method | String | No |
 | key | String (is availabel after successful 'create' action) | No (readonly)

+## Default values
+A quick warning about the default values for the Shopper object: **For some payment methods, Docdata Payments needs the actual information in order for the payment to take place.**

+If you use GIROPAY this is the case.
+(Maybe also in other payment methods, please let me know!)

 ## Example usage in Rails application
 The example below assumes you have your application set up with a Order model, which contains the information needed for this transaction (amount, name, etc.).